 For example, if you're solely looking to invest in the home and then "flip" it, you won't qualify, and you also won't qualify if the cost of the house plus repairs exceeds HUD's maximum mortgage limit in your area.

 .
 If this is the case, there are some other options, including FannieMae's Homestyle loan and home equity loans on your existing home.
 A few private lenders also offer programs for these "handyman specials," but they have their own, often stringent, qualifying standards.

 .
 A wide variety of repairs are eligible for the loan, including energy conservation and renewable energy upgrades and even moving an existing house onto the foundation of a home you intend to demolish.

 .
 Even with the best planning and estimates, major home remodeling or rehab almost always costs more than you expect.
 As a rule of thumb, the 203(k) loans require at least a 10% contingency reserve for such unexpected expenses.

 .
 The market value of a home depends largely on its location, so it's usually best to find a fixer-upper home in a desirable location, rather than one in an area with a depressed housing market.

 · Don't bite off more than you can chew.
 Be sure that you can get the work done within the time limits set by the terms of the loan.
 If you don't, you may not receive the remaining repair proceeds and the loan could be payable immediately.

-individual lenders are allowed to make certain stipulations that vary
+allowed to make certain stipulations that vary from the

 For example, they may require that the work be performed in less than six months.